Land of the Earth-born Spirit

 1.)
 Atherolichenous Plaque (*11a start, then 9+) Begin in a challenging offwidth slot (crux) that used to be overgrown with lichen using a #4 Bro or # 2 Dude.
 Then move upwards into an entertaining handcrack and roof.
 Turn the cool roof using a medium large cam (about a #3 Camalot) and continue to the top.
 Belay on gear.
 The shot below right shows Tim Hume geared up and beginning the horrific slot start.
 Note the ‘Big Dude’ up in there!
-(Harper and Thomas, ’92) *NOTE: mislabeled in the ’04 Kelman guide, also in Orenczak, 2011.
+(Harper and Thomas, ’92). *NOTE: mislabeled in the ’04 Kelman guide, also in Orenczak, 2011.

 2.)
 The Devil in Disguise 11a Ascends the crack system 15 feet right of #1.
 The start is thin and balsy on popcorn granite.
 Then ascend a respectable handcrack to an obvious roof with a hellish looking maw above.
 Set some pro, turn sideways and become a self-destructive contortionist for another 30 feet using good and not so good edges.
 Caution, there are teeth in here that bite!!
 Belay above on gear.
 (Harper and Thomas, ’93). *NOTE: overlooked in Kelman, ’04 and Orenczak, ’11.

 3.)
 Don’t Be Cruel (aka ‘affair of the heart’) 9 Choice hands to the roof where it ends.
 Don’t worry, its NOT cruel!
 Metolius rap anchors at base of roof.
 The shot is of a climber nearing the anchors.
 AND NO, that super, overhanging thin roof has NOT been climbed to date.
 (Brink, Harper, Kelman, ’93)